Achilles Tendonitis: Symptoms & Treatment

 - Haglund’s deformity, which causes a growth to form on the back of the heel bone.
 Often hereditary, this disorder can cause rubbing, irritation, and even tearing of the Achilles tendon.

-Treatment for Achilles tendonitis is often a phased approach that escalates as necessary based on the severity of the condition.
+Diagnosis and treatment for Achilles tendonitis is often a phased approach that escalates as necessary based on the severity of the condition.
+At Seaview, one of our board-certified foot and ankle specialists, will discuss your symptoms and perform an physical examination.
+In most cases, medical imaging such as an X-ray or MRI may be required too.

 Inflammation management is the first step in treating Achilles tendonitis.
 This often introduces oral or topical anti-inflammatory medications, and primarily focuses on RICE, a general treatment of muscle and joint inflammation.